PaddlePaddle/PaddleSeg/contrib/MedicalSeg/README.md

     python tools/prepare_lung_coronavirus.py
     ```

 - Run the train and validation example.
-(Refer to the following usage to get the correct result.)
+(Refer to the [tutorial](documentation/tutorial.md) for details.)
    ```
    sh run-vnet.sh
    ```